NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 1. Install one of the CLI tools.

    * For the `dotnet` CLI, install the [.NET Core SDK](https://www.microsoft.com/net/download/).
+Starting in Visual Studio 2017, the dotnet CLI is automatically installed with any .NET Core related workloads.
 The dotnet CLI is required for .NET Standard projects that use the SDK-style format (SDK attribute).
+The default class library template in Visual Studio 2017 and higher uses the SDK attribute.

    * For the `nuget.exe` CLI, download it from [nuget.org](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe), saving the `.exe` file to a suitable folder, and adding that folder to your PATH environment variable.
 The nuget.exe CLI is used for .NET Standard libraries in the non-SDK-style format.